noelGordon96/AHK_Utility_Lib/README.md

 **NOTICE: This library has been converted to AutoHotkey V2!
-Old version 1 files can be found in the respective sub-folder.
+Old version 1 files can still be found in the respective sub-folder.
 Most updates moving forward will be for version 2.
-NOT ALL FILES CONVERTED TO VERSION 2 YET.**
+NOT ALL FILES AND FUNCTIONALILTIES CONVERTED TO VERSION 2 YET.**

 # Description
 This library contains various utility functions that I have collected over time to perform a variety of tasks within my AutoHotkey projects.
 See further details below on the various library files and the functions available in each.
 This library is written for AHKv2.